omi-n/MLGym/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

+## Development

+We use ruff as linter/formatter and mypy for type checking.

+1. Install the developmental dependencies

+    `pip install -e .[dev]`
+2. Install mypy and ruff extensions in your favorite code editor.

+3. Here are some design choices to keep in mind before you start developing
+   - **Type Hints**: All functions must have complete type annotations using native Python types (minimal imports from `typing` library)
+   - **Docstrings**: Use Google-style docstrings for all functions with proper Args/Returns/Raises sections
+   - **Error Handling**: Implement proper exception handling with specific error types
+   - **Path Handling**: Use `pathlib.Path` instead of `os.path` for all file/path operations
+   - **Code Style**: Follow PEP 8 guidelines and use f-strings for string formatting

 ## Pull Requests

 We actively welcome your pull requests.